Andal: Significance in Southern India

 Andal is one of the reputed poet-saints of the Tamils.
 Pious tradition holds her to be the incarnation of Bhumi (Lakshmi as the Earth goddess) to show humanity the way to Vishnu's lotus feet.
 In South India, representations of her next to Vishnu are present in Vaishnava temples, many temples also have a separate shrine for Andal.
 During the month of Margali, discourses on the Tiruppavai in Tamil, Telugu, Kannada, and Hindi take place all over India.
-The Srivilliputhur Andal Temple at Srivilliputhur consists of twin temples, one of which is to Andal and another temple to Rangamannar.
-There are a number of festivals dedicated to Andal, among the most notable being the Pavai Nonbu in the Tamil month of Margaḻi (December – January), Andal Rangamannar Thirukalyanam in Panguni, Pagalpathu, Rapathu, Adi Thiruviḻa, when Andal is depicted seated in the lap of Ranganathar.
+The Srivilliputhur Andal Temple at Srivilliputhur consists of twin temples, one of which is to Andal and another temple to Ranganatha.
+There are a number of festivals dedicated to Andal, among the most notable being the Pavai Nonbu in the Tamil month of Margaḻi (December – January), Andal Ranganatha Tirukalyanam in Panguni, Pagalpattu, Rapattu, Adi Tiruviḻa, when Andal is depicted seated in the lap of Ranganathar.
 Andal is known for her unwavering devotion to Vishnu, the preserver god.
 Adopted by her caretaker, Periyalvar, Andal avoided earthly marriage, the normal and expected path for women of her culture, to marry Vishnu, both spiritually and physically.
 In many places in India, particularly in Tamil Nadu, Andal is treated more than a saint and a goddess herself and a shrine for Andal is dedicated in several Vishnu temples.

-Thousands of people from the state of Tamil Nadu participate in the "Adi Puram" festival celebrated in the Srivilliputhur Andal Temple.
-After early morning special pujas, the presiding deities, Rangamannar and Andal are taken in decorated palanquins to the car.
-The festival marks the adoption of presiding goddess, Andal, by Periyalvar after he found her near a Tulsi plant in the garden of Andal Temple at Srivilliputhur on the eighth day of the Tamil month of Adi.
-For Srivari Brahmotsavam, garlands worn to Andal in Srivilliputhur temple are sent to Venkateshvara Temple, Tirumala at Tirupati in Andhra Pradesh.
+Thousands of people from the state of Tamil Nadu participate in the Adi Puram festival celebrated in the Srivilliputhur Andal Temple.
+After early morning special pujas, the presiding deities, Ranganatha and Andal are taken in decorated palanquins to the car.
+The festival marks the adoption of presiding goddess, Andal, by Periyalvar after he found her near a tulasi plant in the garden of Andal Temple at Srivilliputhur on the eighth day of the Tamil month of Adi.
+For Srivari Brahmotsavam, garlands worn to Andal in Srivilliputhur temple are sent to Venkateswara Temple, Tirumala at Tirupati in Andhra Pradesh.
 These traditional garlands are made of tulasi, chrysanthemum, tuberose flowers.
-These garlands are worn by Venkateshvara during the Garudaseva procession.
+These garlands are worn by Venkateswara during the Garudaseva procession.
 Every year, Tirupati Venkateswara's garland is sent to Srivilliputtur Andal for marriage festival of Andal.
 Andal garland is also sent to Madurai Kallalagar Sundaravalli Temple for the Chithirai Festival.

 In poetry, 8th-century CE Andal became a well-known Bhakti movement poet, states Pintchman, and historical records suggest that by 12th century CE, she was a major inspiration to Hindu women in South India and elsewhere.
 Andal continues to inspire hundreds of classical dancers in modern times choreographing and dancing Andal's songs.
-She is also called Godhai, and her contributions to the arts have created Goda Mandali (circle of Andal) in the Vaishnava tradition.
+She is also called Kotai, and her contributions to the arts have created Goda Mandali (circle of Andal) in the Vaishnava tradition.
 Through poetry of saints (such as Andal) women are thought to be able to connect with Vishnu directly and those words are thought to encapsulate their personal emotions.